prof-rossetti/intro-to-python/exercises/local-dev-setup/README.md

 Unless you already have a text editor of choice, install [VS Code](https://code.visualstudio.com/).

-After installing VS Code, take some time to [configure and explore](/notes/devtools/vs-code.md#basic-configuration) its helpful features, like Python syntax auto-completion, and vertical column selection.
+After installing VS Code, take some time to explore its helpful features.
+See the professor's [VS Code configuration reference](/notes/devtools/vs-code.md#basic-configuration) for more details.

 ## Command-line Application